AJVicens/command-line-for-reporters/README.md

 ![excel screenshot](images/uk_excel_ss.png)

+How many rows are in this spreadsheet?
+You can count manually in Excel, sure.
+Or, in the command line, you could type `wc -l 2019[tab complete]` and see that there are 86,075 rows very quickly (it doesn't count the header row).
+You'll come to learn that cruising around in the command line can be very quick.

-Let's compare that to a quick peek from CSVKit.
-Type `csvlook 2019[tab complete]`.
+Ok, so let's try CSVKit.
+For a quick peek at that file, type `csvlook 2019[tab complete]`.

 ![csvlook raw screenshot uk](images/images/uk_excel_ss.png)